readyready15728/misc/stardew-valley-notes.md

 * Only two advanced fishing rods can use Bait.
 * Stumps don't grow back so I'm not sure why some people appear to advocate leaving them there.
-* A chest to store excess goods is the first item you should craft.
-In terms of degradation of materials it appears to make no difference whether chests are in- or outdoors.
+* A Chest to store excess goods is the first item you should craft.
+In terms of degradation of materials it appears to make no difference whether Chests are in- or outdoors.
+(They will last forever.)
 * Fences are useful for keeping weeds at bay and protecting crops.
 * Pierre's General Store has the upgraded backpacks for 2000G and 10000G respectively.